Location of the proposed Mina do Barroso (Savannah Resources)

 The British firm’s share price immediately plunged 30 percent to 2.33 pence in London on July 6, reported Morningstar (July 6).

-“Savannah has up to six months to work with the Portuguese Environment Agency (APA) on certain aspects of the project’s design and associated environment, ecology and socio-economic considerations, based partly on feedback from stakeholders.
+“Savannah has up to six months (of working days) to work with the Portuguese Environment Agency (APA) on certain aspects of the project’s design and associated environment, ecology and socio-economic considerations, based partly on feedback from stakeholders.
 It would then resubmit them for consideration,” reported mining.com (July 6).

 Ferguson said: “Savannah’s team will make its best endeavor to submit any revised plans to APA as soon as practicable, but under the legislation, a DIA (Environmental Impact Declaration) would be reached no later than March 2023.”